 Management reviews its capital management approach on an ongoing basis.
 The Corporation and its subsidiaries are not subject to externally imposed capital requirements other than the capital requirements of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-At March 31, 2022 Management believes the Corporation is compliant with Policy 2.5 of the TSX Venture Exchange.
+At June 30, 2022, Management believes the Corporation is not compliant with Policy 2.5 of the TSX Venture Exchange, however on July 26, 2022 the Company announced a prospective equity raise for the sale of 20,000,000 Units @\$0.08 per Unit, for gross proceeds of \$1,600,000.
+Management expects to close the raise no later than September 12, 2022.